How to Play Liverpool Rummy? Rules, Gameplay, Variations Explained

 What is Liverpool Rummy?

 Liverpool Rummy is a variant of the classic card game Rummy, which incorporates into its format more than one round and goals in the rounds.
 In contrast to classic Rummy, which focuses on creating sets and runs, Liverpool Rummy features a new set of rules in an attempt to encourage players to be more strategic as they approach each round.
-This is a good choice for those who love regularly playing Rummy and want to add some new spice.
+This is a good choice for those who love playing Rummy regularly and want to add some new spice.

 How to Play Liverpool Rummy?